coin-or-tools/ThirdParty-Mumps/README.md

    and in the shells search path (`$PATH`).

 2. Run `./configure`.
 Use `./configure --help` to see available options.
-   If using GFortran 10, add `ADD_FCFLAGS=-fallow-argument-mismatch` to your configure call (see above)

 3. Run `make` to build the MUMPS library.